The red reflex

 What is the red reflex?

-The red reflex is light which is reflected by the inside of the eye, which can sometimes be seen through the pupil.
+The red reflex, also called the fundal reflex, is light which is reflected by the inside of the eye, which can sometimes be seen through the pupil.
 We normally don’t see this reflected light as it scatters in many directions but, when a beam of light goes into the eye and the light coming out of the eye are in line, the red reflex can be seen, especially in a dark room.
 Normally the reflected light is red because of the blood supply under the retina (the seeing layer of the eye).
 The most common time you see the red reflex is on flash photographs: the flash and the camera lens are so close together that the photo picks up the reflected light causing ‘red eye’ or ‘red pupil’.

 Doctors, nurses, health visitors and optometrists can use the red reflex to check the health of the eye.
 All newborn babies have a ‘red reflex check’ twice within the first few weeks afterbirth.
 A health professional has a special torch (ophthalmoscope) which shines light into theeye and looks into the eye at the same time.